NBKelly/netrunner/README.md

 ## TODO
 * Make an ONR legal format
 * card art for the special id's (even if it's bad)
-* draft/sealed generator to allow for a sealed format
+* seeded (in terms of repeatable rng) draft/sealed generator to allow for an easily accessible sealed format
 * describe-counters command that lets you see the types and quantities of counters on a card (there are lots of them...)
 * explain-counter command that explains what a counter does (what does a militech counter do? what about an I-Spy counter?)
 * Ephemeral counters that live in servers